defuse/airgap/README.md

 The proposed design actually needs two computer systems.
 First, the system that will actually be air-gapped.
 Second, an internet connected system that can boot a Tails Live CD.
-The purpose of the second system is, when booted into Tails, to provide an "adversary-free" environment for preparing and storing the data to be sent and received from the air-gap system.
+The purpose of the second system is, when booted into Tails, to provide an "adversary-free" environment for preparing the data to be sent to the air-gapped system, and for receiving data from the air-gapped system.

 We need to give these systems names.
 The air-gap system will be called AirGap, and the internet-connected Tails-booting system will be called GapProxy.
 We will